 - Predicts future customer purchase behavior

-If you want to know whether your customers will purchase your products again from your business or not?
-Customer Effort Score is the best way to predicts the future purchase behavior of your customers.
+CES helps you know whether your customers will purchase your products again from your business or not.
+You can use Customer Effort Score data to predict the future purchase behavior of your customers.
 According to the study by HBR, 94% of customers who reported low effort said they would likely purchase a product again.

 - Indicates likelihood of customer referral